| | | | | |

 Fanatec CSL DD

 The CSL DD remains brilliant value after all this time.
-At £350 for the 5Nm version or £490 with the boost kit delivering 8Nm, it’s transformed the entry-level direct drive market.
+At £350 for the 5Nm version or £490 with the boost kit delivering 8Nm, it’s completely changed the entry-level direct drive market.
 The composite shaft is a big reason why this wheelbase punches above its weight – Fanatec chose carbon fibre reinforced polymer instead of solid aluminium or steel, which significantly reduces rotating inertia.

 products per page